 Nevertheless, the cardholder can pay off the entire balance at once, and the credit limit is freed up again to be used at their convenience.

-The calculation of an installment loan’s monthly payment can be done through a simple mathematical formula that requires basic data.
+The calculation of a loan’s monthly payment can be done through a simple mathematical formula that requires basic data.